fcrownarisk/threeC/README.md

 # threeC
-one + one = two fermat four color written in pure C language
+one + one = two    fermat    four color (three conjuecture solved in linear algebra)  written in pure C language
+# Using Jetbrain's product Clion
+no Red error version detected